1Complete the Contact Form

 The duration of a research project depends on the availability of required sources and on respond times of authorities, offices and archves.
 At present a research project can be performed within approx. 12-14 weeks.

-I charge EUR 90.00 per hour (including 20% Value Added Tax).
+I charge EUR 96.00 per hour (including 20% Value Added Tax and the fee for money transfer).
 This fee includes research, transcription, translation and data entry.
 You also get a written final report and digital copies of all documents used.
-A EUR 450.00 retainer (including 20% VAT) is required.
+A EUR 480.00 retainer (including 20% VAT and the fee for money transfer) is required.
 This retainer is not refundable but will include 5 hours of research work.

-Costs not included are those of archives, microfilms, scans, photocopies, traveling, postage and fees for money transfer.
+Costs not included are those of archives, microfilms, scans, photocopies, traveling and postage.

 My fee will never exceed the agreed limit!